|The popular composite of Fathers Zamora, Gomez and Burgos. Wikicommons|

 In 1998, their common grave and bones were located in Paco Cemetery.
 A memorial marker has been placed on the burial site.

-"To the memory of the priests, Don Mariano Gomez, eighty-five, Don Jose Burgos, thirty, and Don Jacinto Zamora, thirty-five, who were executed on the scaffold at Bagumbayan on 28 February 1872.
+"To the memory of the priests, Don Mariano Gomes, eighty-five, Don Jose Burgos, thirty, and Don Jacinto Zamora, thirty-five, who were executed on the scaffold at Bagumbayan on 28 February 1872.

 The Church, by refusing to unfrock you, has put in doubt the crime charged against you; the Government by enshrouding your trial in mystery and pardoning your co-accused has implied that some mistakes was committed when your fate was decided; and the whole of the Philippines in paying homage to your memory and calling you martyrs totally rejects your guilt.